fjvallarino/monomer/tasks.md

     - Add setState method
     - Create DevelMain, take care of saving/loading state.
 Also provide a way of ignoring it.
   - Test disabled state on widgets
+  - Check Single/Container flags (can some be removed?)
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
   - Create Theme widget to override global theme